2008 Zimbabwean general election: Announcement of results, run-up to the second round

-At a meeting in Harare on 3 May, the MDC leadership did not make a decision on whether to contest the second round;"MDC stalls over Zimbabwe run-off", Al Jazeera, 3 May 2008.
-Tsvangirai participated in the meeting from Johannesburg through video link-up.
-On the same day, MDC Vice-President Thokozani Khupe described a run-off as "unlikely", but vowed that if one took place, the MDC would win "by an even bigger margin"."MDC 'will win again'", Sapa-AFP (IOL), 3 May 2008.
+At a meeting in Harare on 3 May, the MDC leadership did not make a decision on whether to contest the second round; Tsvangirai participated in the meeting from Johannesburg through video link-up.
+On the same day, MDC Vice-President Thokozani Khupe described a run-off as "unlikely", but vowed that if one took place, the MDC would win "by an even bigger margin".

 On 4 May, the Pontifical Council for Justice and Peace said that the Electoral Commission could not be relied upon to handle the second round, and it called on the UN and the AU to supervise it instead.
 Meanwhile, the Progressive Teachers Union alleged that violence was being directed at teachers because they often served as election officers, with the intent of deterring them from acting in that role in the second round, and threatened a strike.
 Jean Ping, the Chairman of the African Union Commission, arrived in Harare late on 4 May, along with the AU's political affairs commissioner, Julia Dolly Joiner, and its peace and security commissioner, Ramtane Lamamra.
 Ping was reported to have had "very constructive" discussions with Mugabe, as well as a "working meeting" with Chiweshe in which they "reviewed the entire electoral process from the start" and "look[ed] at all the scenarios for the coming weeks".

 On 5 May 2008, Tsvangirai's spokesman George Sibotshiwe stated that the MDC had reached a decision, but that it would only be announced once the date for the run-off had been set.
 A meeting of SADC's political, defence and security committee in Angola resulted in a statement on 5 May calling on the Zimbabwean government to ensure security in the run-off.
 Meanwhile, ZANU–PF spokesman Nathan Shamuyarira called on all party members to vote for Mugabe in the second round, describing him as "a man who has transformed this country from being a colony to an independent, sovereign and dynamic state".
 According to Shamuyarira, many ZANU–PF supporters neglected to vote in the first round because they were sure that Mugabe would win.
 The party also called on its members, as well as opposition supporters, to avoid violence.
 The MDC alleged that five more of its supporters were killed on 5 May, bringing its claimed death toll to 25.